Tanuki/tanuki.py/readme.md

 ### Getting Started

 To get started:
-1. Create a python function stub decorated with `@monkey.patch` including type hints and a docstring.
+1. Create a python function stub decorated with `@tanuki.patch` including type hints and a docstring.
-2. (Optional) Create another function decorated with `@monkey.align` containing normal `assert` statements declaring the expected behaviour of your patched function with different inputs.
+2. (Optional) Create another function decorated with `@tanuki.align` containing normal `assert` statements declaring the expected behaviour of your patched function with different inputs.

 The patched function can now be called as normal in the rest of your code.